|Daniel Charlebois, PhD|

 Variability & Antimicrobial Resistance

-Mathematical modeling and computer simulation to investigate the role that gene network topology (how genes are connect to and regulate each other) and nongenetic variability in gene expression play in drug resistance.
-This research presents a new understanding of how nongenetic phenotypic heterogeneity promotes drug resistance and could lead to new therapeutic targets.
+Utilizing mathematical modeling and computer simulation to investigate the role that gene network motifs (how genes are connect to and regulate each other) and nongenetic variability in gene expression play in drug resistance.
+This research presents a new paradigm for how phenotypic heterogeneity promotes drug resistance and identifies novel therapeutic targets.

 Image Credit: John Gillespie

-Combining systems and synthetic biology with evolution experiments in budding yeast to study how gene networks evolve and how gene network function is affected by the environment.
+Combining quatitative modleing and synthetic biology with microbial evolution experiments to study how gene networks evolve and how gene network function is affected by the extracellular environment.
 This work highlights how combining quantitative models and wet-lab experiments can provide new insights into the dynamics of biological systems.

 Development of multiscale algorithms to simulate gene expression, heterogeneous cell population dynamics, and evolution.
 These algorithms are among the most accurate and efficient ways to computationally investigate cell population dynamics.

 An algorithm for the stochastic simulation of gene expression and heterogeneous population dynamics.
-Daniel A Charlebois, Jukka Intosalmi, Dawn Fraser, Mads Kaern.
-(2011) Communications in Computational Physics, 9: 89-112.
+(2011) D.A.
+Charlebois, J. Intosalmi, D. Fraser, and M. Kærn.
+Commun.
+Comput.
+Phys., 9: 89-112.

 |Homepage | About | Research | Publications | Media | Contact | Links|